+Google Analytics is an important tool to track your website’s performance.
 To make the most of Google Analytics, you must have a good understanding of the terms within the program.
-Analytics uses many terms that are hard to understand if you don’t have a full grasp on web analytics.
-Learn the main key terms to take full advantage of Google Analytics and all it has to offer.
+Analytics uses many terms that are hard to understand if you don’t have a full grasp on the necessary terms.
+Once you understand a handful of key terms, you will be able to take full advantage of Google Analytics and all it has to offer!

-Bounce Rate: Bounce rate is given as a percentage, and represents the number of visits when users leave your site after just one page.
+The bounce rate is given as a percentage and represents the number of visits when users leave your site after just one page.

 Direct Traffic: This consists of visitors that type a URL directly into the address bar, select an auto-complete option when typing the URL, or click on a bookmark to get to your site.